teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 4: Create APIs

 Let 's use pixelate in your website.
-You need to create APIs which interact with file logic `pixleate.js`.
-APIs will help for our frontend in interactive with user.
+You need to create APIs which interact to the file logic `pixleate.js`.
+It will give interaction to user who use your application.

 - Selects an area for masking, unmasking and pixelating.